cds-snc/gcds-docs/src/en/register-for-a-demo.md

 ## What to expect

-- Explore GC Design System components, templates and design tokens
+- Explore GC Design System components, templates, and design tokens
 - Learn how you can use GC Design System to prototype and develop web experiences.
 - Get answers to your questions directly from the GC Design System team.